Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds: Introduction

-The symmetry of the stability manifold under the Serre functor has been analysed in the aforementioned contents.
-Serre invariance of the stability conditions on the Kuznetsov component was proved for Fano 3-folds of Picard rank 1 and index 2 (del Pezzo 3-folds) in \cite{PY20}, and for those of index 1 (prime Fano 3-folds) in \cite{PRo23}.
-Moreover, for del Pezzo 3-folds of degree $\geq 2$ and prime Fano 3-folds of genus $\geq 6$, Serre-invariant stability conditions form a single $\tilde{\operatorname{GL}^+_2}(\R)$-orbit, as shown in \cite{JLLZ} and \cite{FP23}.
-A general uniqueness criterion on fractional Calabi--Yau categories of dimension $\leq 2$ was also formulated in \cite{FP23}, which does not cover cubic 5-folds whose Kuznetsov component has fractional CY dimension $7/3$.
+The symmetry of the stability manifold under the Serre functor has been analysed in many of the examples above.
+Serre-invariant stability conditions were constructed for Fano 3-folds of Picard rank 1 and index 2 (del Pezzo 3-folds) in \cite{PY20}, and for those of index 1 (prime Fano 3-folds) in \cite{PRo23}.
+Uniqueness for the Serre-invariant $\widetilde{\GL^+_2}(\R)$-orbit are known for del Pezzo 3-folds of degree $\geq 2$ and prime Fano 3-folds of genus $\geq 6$; see \cite{JLLZ,FP23,FLM23}.
+A general uniqueness criterion for fractional Calabi--Yau categories of dimension at most 2 was formulated in \cite{FP23}.
+It does not cover cubic 5-folds, whose Kuznetsov component has fractional Calabi--Yau dimension $7/3$.
 It is therefore an interesting question to investigate whether the Serre-invariant stability condition constructed in this work is unique.
-Additionally, we note that the existence of Serre-invariant stability conditions on Kuznetsov components is not ubiquitous: \cite{KPSerre} showed that they typically cannot exist on the Kuznetsov component of a Fano complete intersection of codimension $\geq 2$.